 Figure 4.1

-In March 2024, 9% of people with a diagnosis of dementia also received a prescription for antipsychotic medication in the preceding 6 week period in England.
-The highest levels of antipsychotic prescribing were in 2 of the regions (Midlands and East of England) with the top value of 10.3% in East of England.
-Lowest prescribing levels were in North East and Yorkshire (7.8%) with 3 of the regions placed statistically below the England value (South West, North West, and North East and Yorkshire).
-The remaining 2 areas (London and South East) showed no statistical difference from the national prescribing levels.
+In September 2024, 8.8% of people with a diagnosis of dementia also received a prescription for antipsychotic medication in the preceding 6 week period in England.
+The highest levels of antipsychotic prescribing were in 3 of the regions (Midlands, South East, and East of England) with the top value of 9.9% in East of England.
+Lowest prescribing levels were in North East and Yorkshire (7.5%) with 3 of the regions placed statistically below the England value (South West, North East and Yorkshire, and North West).
+The remaining area of London showed no statistical difference from the national prescribing levels.

 The interactive chart in figure 4.2 shows the number of people with dementia receiving a prescription for antipsychotic medication in the preceding 6 week period, as a percentage of all individuals with a formal diagnosis of dementia.
 The bar chart displays the 42 ICB in England grouped by NHS region.